pmaillot/wapi/README.md

 # int wSetNode(wtoken node, char *str

-The wGetNode() function will parse the string values contained in str according to the format conversions needed to fill all values of the node provided by token node.
-Each value of the node will be set accordingly to the result of the conversion.
+The wSetNode() function parses the string contained in str according to the format used in OSC nodes; For example, a string such as /ch.1.fdr 8.5,mute 1,/bus.1.fdr 5.0,.2.fdr=0.5 will set fader of channel 1 to the 8.5dB value and mute the channel.
+Bus 1 fader will be set to 5dB and bus 2 fader will be set to 0.5dB.
-If the list of values contained in str leads to a shorter list of attributes, the remaining attributes of the node will remain unmodified.
+Each parameter group is separated by a ‘,’ character, the ‘/’ character represents the root of the JSON parameter tree, and ‘.’ characters are used to navigate up and down within the JSON parameter tree.
-The function returns a status WSUCCESS if the node was processed with no errors; It will return WZERO if the token provided is not a valid node.
-The function can also report other errors if communication issues were detected.
+The function returns a status WSUCCESS if the string was processed with no errors; It will return WNODE if a token or value provided with the string str is not valid.
+The function can also report other errors if communication issues were detected. str must be \0 ended.
+Please see an example of use below.